kawaiiDango/pano-scrobbler/privacy-policy.md

 - Non-Personal Information

 The app sends non-personal information such as titles of music playing on the device and other music metadata, to the previously mentioned music tracking services of your choice.
-If you use the "Scrobble from mic" feature, a fingerprint of audio sample from the microphone will be sent to ACRCloud.com for identification of the song.
 To fetch images of artists, the name of the artist is sent to Spotify.
-If automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
+If you are using the version downloaded from Google Play and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
+If you are using the non-Google Play version and have entered the unlock key, a hash of a device identifier as well as the unlock key is sent to the backend server to check its validity and prevent its abuse.

 ### Third Party Services